JokerCito/Rust/Products/Terms of Use.md

 4.3 Customer cannot request a refund for a private product if he has not complied with paragraph 3.5.

-4.4 If the order was divided into several parts and work on at least one part was done, customer cannot request a refund in the amount of more than 25% of the prepayment.
+4.4 The refund amount cannot exceed 50% of the prepayment*.

 4.5 Customer can request a refund for a public product if the product doesn't match it's description, photos and videos.
 (Exclusion: see 1.2)